dell/karavi-observability/installer/README.md

 - Refresh the helm chart repositories to download any recent changes
 - Create the Karavi Observability namespace (if not already created)
 - Copy the vxflexos-config Secret from the CSI PowerFlex namespace into the Karavi Observability namespace (if not already copied)
+- Copy the powerstore-config Secret from the CSI PowerStore namespace into the Karavi Observability namespace (if not already copied)
+- Copy the isilon-creds Secret from the CSI PowerScale namespace into the Karavi Observability namespace (if not already copied)
 - Install the CertManager CRDs (if not already installed)
 - Install the Karavi Observability helm chart
 - Wait for the Karavi Observability pods to become ready